Skip to main content

 The cardiology fellowship curriculum is structured to provide well-rounded training in all aspects of the cardiovascular disease.

-In the first year of fellowship, fellows rotate on the cardiology teaching consult service, the cardiac catheterization service, the non-invasive service (including echocardiography, nuclear cardiology, and stress imaging), the cardiac care unit, the electrophysiology service, one month of elective time, and one month on research.
+In the first year of fellowship, fellows rotate on the cardiology teaching consult service, the cardiac catheterization service, the non-invasive service (including echocardiography, nuclear cardiology, and stress imaging), the cardiac care unit, the electrophysiology service and one month on research.

 On the cardiology consult service, fellows perform primary consultations on teaching service patients admitted to the Medical Center.
 Since a private attending does not follow these patients, the fellow has greater autonomy in recommending diagnostic and therapeutic measures.
 On the cardiac catheterization service, fellows perform introductory cardiac catheterization and learn the basics of catheterization such as arterial sheath placement, right heart catheterization and placement of temporary pacemakers.
 During the non-invasive rotation, fellows are involved in both the basics of performing and interpreting echocardiographic procedures as well as basic stress ECG.
 In the coronary care unit and consult service, fellows are responsible for supervising and teaching medical residents and students, and learning to achieve the high level of professionalism necessary to interact effectively with patients, families, and other health professionals.
 On the electrophysiology service fellows perform arrhythmia consults, review electrophysiologic studies and are introduced into the EP lab.

-In the second year of fellowship, fellows rotate on the telemetry service, the cardiac catheterization service, the electrophysiology service, the non-invasive service, the CCU, the congestive heart failure service, two months of elective time, and one month on research.
+In the second year of fellowship, fellows rotate on the telemetry service, the cardiac catheterization service, the electrophysiology service, the non-invasive service, the CCU, the congestive heart failure service, one month of elective time, and one month on research.

 On the telemetry service fellows supervise medical residents, interns and medical students.
 The cardiology fellow performs as a junior attending under the direct supervision of the telemetry teaching attending developing the knowledge base, interactive skills, technical skills, and learning attitudes to provide high-level care to adult patients with the most common forms of heart disease.